 Instructions

 - Line sheet pan with parchment or silpat.
 Preheat oven to 450F.
+If needed, mix together all of the garlic seasoning ingredients in a bowl and set aside.

 - Place cauliflower florets on prepared sheet pan in a single layer.
-Drizzle with olive oil and sprinkle with Johnny's Garlic Seasoning.
+Drizzle with olive oil and sprinkle with Garlic Seasoning.
 Toss thoroughly and return to a single layer.

 - Roast for 10 minutes, then shake or flip pieces with a spatula and return to oven for another 10 minutes.

 - Add roasted cauliflower to pitcher of blender (in multiple batches if necessary).
-Add cream and butter, then blend until creamy but still thick.
-If blender blades are catching, try using manufacturer's plunging stick to move the stuck pieces.
+Add cream and butter, then blend until creamy but still thick.If blender blades are catching, try using manufacturer's plunging stick to move the stuck pieces.
 Add any extra cream 1 tablespoon at a time to loosen cauliflower mix just enough to get blades turning.

 Notes

 - Shop smart.
 I personally prefer to buy my cauliflower from Costco, where I can get a 3-pound bag that’s already cut into florets.
-When I bought three heads of cauliflower from Aldi, they required butchering and yielded the same amount as one bag from Costco for twice the price.
+When I bought three heads of cauliflower from Aldi, they required butchering and yielded the same amount as one bag from Costco—for twice the price.

 - To make mashed cauliflower from frozen, buy 3 pounds of frozen cauliflower florets.
 Toss with olive oil and seasoning as directed, then roast according to the recipe directions, adding about 2-3 minutes more to the total roasting time.